DimitarChristoff/doctor/README.md

 doctor
 ======

-Doctor, MD to living doc converor
+Doctor is MD (er. markdown) to HTML doc generator for node.
+The viewer is powered by Bootstrap and MooTools.